adcroft/convert_WOA05/README.md

 File/directory | Purpose
 --- | ---
-*_climatology_1.tar | climatology files downloaded from NOAA-NODC ascii/ | Unpacked ascii data derived/ | Will contained derived data such as potential temperature netcdf/ | Will contain the converted data in netcdf files, as well as the CDL of meta-information pkg/ | A location for installing python packages final/ | The location of final netcdf files
+tmp/*_climatology_1.tar | climatology files downloaded from NOAA-NODC tmp/ascii/ | Unpacked ascii data
+tmp/netcdf/ | Will contain the converted data in netcdf files, as well as the CDL of meta-information tmp/derived/ | Will contained derived data such as potential temperature pkg/ | A location for installing python packages final/ | The location of final netcdf files